benhamilton/benhamilton.github.io/now.md

 Also doing:

 - Currently on my way back from Spain, where I attended my daughters wedding in October, it takes a bit of doing to get through the gatekeepers into Australia.
 This does mean working some rather odd hours.
 - Riding a Suzuki Bandit GSF1250 when in Australia, and a Honda XR400R when in Vanuatu and trying to travel and ride as much as possible everywhere I happen to be.
-- Outdoor recurve bow archery, typically at 20 and 30 metres with 28lb limbs.
+Trying to figure out if I can get another bike...

 The countries I've visited, in order of first visit are: